exercism/javascript/exercises/concept/coordinate-transformation/.docs/instructions.md

 ## 2. Scale the coordinates

-Implement the `scale2d` function which returns a function making use of a closure to perform a repeatable 2d scale of a coordinate pair.
+Implement the `scale2d` function that returns a function making use of a closure to perform a repeatable 2d scale of a coordinate pair.

 > For the purposes of this exercise, assume only positive scaling values.